 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Town, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$24,695,562 at the close of the most recent fiscal year.
+In the case of the Town, assets exceeded liabilities by \$25,265,233 at the close of the most recent fiscal year.